PetarSimonovic/rotor/README.md

 ![image](https://user-images.githubusercontent.com/69108995/233451621-0a3db5fc-1090-4e26-b08c-eef1313a34f9.png)

-Use a skipping rope to propel yourself and fly across a virtual landscape.
+Use a skipping rope to propel yourself  across a virtual landscape.

-Chain jumps to rise and accelerate.
+Chain jumps to fly and accelerate.

 Stop jumping and you'll drop.